hashicorp/katakoda/terraform-sentinel/step1.md

 ## Create main rule

 Your filter and bucket rule will be evaluated in the main rule.
-Copy and paste the main rule below your bucket rule.
+Copy and paste the main rule below the commented line `# Main rule`

 ```
 main = rule {